 Another book that I read to my students is Dragon Dance by Joan Holub.
 This is a lift the flap book.
 It is great to use as an introduction to the Chinese New Year.
 It describes the customs of the holiday in an easy way for young children to understand.
 One of the activities I do with this book is to make a dragon mask.
 You can find the Dragon Mask template by clicking on the title.
 I also like to give my students a pair of chopsticks and have them eat popcorn with them.
 It is fun to watch them try to pick up the popcorn!

 D is for Dragon Dance, written by Ying Chang Compestine is an ABC book.
 Each letter describes a Chinese New Year tradition.
 After reading this book with my students I have them make a circle map of 5 customs that are done during the Chinese New Year.
 I also have the children make a Chinese lantern.
 They always have so much fun making the lantern.

 Click on the title Chinese Paper Lantern to download the directions.

 I also love reading The Pet Dragon by Christopher Niemann.
 This is a great book about a girl and her pet dragon.
-The author incorporates the chinese symbols into the pictures.
+The author incorporates the Chinese symbols into the pictures.
 It is a fun way to introduce the Chinese language to students.
-After I read the story I give students a copy of some the Chinese characters from the story.
+After I read the story I give students a copy of some of the Chinese characters from the story.
 I then have the students write a sentence using the Chinese characters.
 They really love this activity!

 This is the Chinese New Year Unit that I use with my class.
 Stop by my store to check it out.